Nicog03/admin-dashboard/README.md

 #### Responsiveness

 Let's be honest: the responsiveness is here, but it's not exactly THAT good, so theres a lot to improve in that aspect.
-I believe that the main objective here is to make this page cross-device responsive, so that we can access it from ant device, being it a mobile phone or a desktop.
+I believe that the main objective here is to make this page cross-device responsive, so that we can access it from any device, being it a mobile phone or a desktop.